matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 ### 3.4 Comprehensive Circular Statistics Validation (Step 6 Complete Results)

-In response to reviewer concerns about the phase metric cos(arg Sxy) potentially discarding SNR information and biasing results, we performed comprehensive circular statistics analysis to validate our methodology using all available pair-level data.
+To further validate the phase metric `cos(arg Sxy)`, we performed a comprehensive circular statistics analysis on all available pair-level data.
+This addresses potential concerns about discarding SNR information or introducing bias.

 #### Phase-Locking Value (PLV) Analysis - Complete Dataset